At the height of my illness I was 25 stone (bottom pic), above me today at around 17 stone (give or take a few pound ;))!

 So after meeting Vicky and we had been together a while we really wanted to move in together.
 The flat was obviously too small for us and having the kids stay over so we started to look for housing.
 Now as anyone with BPD realises this is a life changing event and brings back a series of emotions.
 I was scared, anxious and feeling in a position to sabotage my relationship (as we do).
 We cracked on and started to look in Liverpool at first , pretty much the local area were the flat was.
 I was keen to move to Manchester however, I felt the clean break from the area was important (and the people around me) but also all Vickys friends and family were in Manchester (and she has a large group!) so this is important as I knew.
 Luckily we didn’t find anything in Liverpool apart from a really nice overpriced house!
 So we started to look in Manchester and we took it very serious.
-We were viewing maybe 5 houses a week in good price ranges and we eventually found a place which was a perfect size,…Read more
+We were viewing maybe 5 houses a week in good price ranges and we eventually found a place…Read more

 My First Job

 So in the space of 3 years I had gone from sectioned, diagnosed with BPD, hostel and college.
 I achieved distinctions in all my courses and got to a level 4 in computing and systems development (HNC).
 I had moved to Manchester and moved in with Vick and it was time to get to work!
 So I had a clear career path in IT, I really wanted to be an IT professional so I started applying for work.
 At this time I didn’t know how I would cope with the stress of work and how I would get up and go daily taking my meds morning and night but I really wanted to work and get back to ‘normal’ so I did start applying and I eventually got my opportunity with Vodafone.
 The role was support role (and not so…Read more